-Please remember for receive Non-Network Benefits, you must obtain Prior Authorization from BCBSTX before receiving services.
+If you use a Non-Network Provider, you are responsible for ensuring Prior Authorization is obtained from BCBSTX before receiving home health care services.
 If Prior Authorization from BCBSTX is not obtained, you are responsible for paying all charges and Benefits will not be paid.